 In Y1, WP6 provided substantial support to provide the systems necessary for these evaluations.
 The robot behaviour capabilities to enable execution of each of the basic versions of the scripts has been implemented: imitation task, joint attention task, and the turn-taking task.
-These systems are currently deployed and in use at partner UBB.
+These systems have been deployed and used at partner UBB.